rmkujala/brainnets/README.md

 brainnets
 ---------

-This is currently a semi-organized collection of functions and scripts for analyzing fMRI data using networks using Python.
+This is a collection of functions and scripts for analyzing fMRI data using networks using Python and igraph.
 Currently the framework is capable of dealing with networks up to thousands of nodes.

-Some of the code is currently 'tailored' for use within the Dept. of Neuroscience and Biomed.
-Engineering.
+Parts of the code is currently 'tailored' for use within the NBE and CS departments at Aalto University.
 However, with a little effort it can be made to meet the standards of a wider audience.

 So please have a look what we've got, and let us know if you're interested in using this code.
 Then we can make some efforts to make the code and its functions accessible for a wider audience.

-(Main) author of the code:
+For methods related to network coarse-graining, see especially modules compcoms.py and communities.py

-Rainer.Kujala@aalto.fi
+Point of contact: Rainer.Kujala@aalto.fi

 Documentation
 -------------
 Compile documentation with

 make docs # requires rst2html command line tool